 If we move to the Tuscan coast, places such as Livorno and Pisa were positively affected by the presence of Jews in business and manufacturing.

 In the 16th century the Livornina law was established with the aim of increasing trade in the nascent port of Livorno.
 This law, written by Ferdinand I de' Medici, favored the establishment of Jewish communities in the Labronian city as it granted Jews, at that time persecuted throughout the territories subjected to Spain, the freedom to practice their worship.
-Thus it was that the city began to host a large Jewish community that spread its religion and set up various businesses, including in crafts with coral manufacturing.
+Thus it was that the city began to host a large Jewish community that set up various businesses, including in crafts with coral manufacturing.

 Both the monumental cemetery and the Jewish Museum, housed inside a building used as a place of worship after World War II, can be visited in Livorno by appointment.
 A series of bombings, in fact, destroyed the important Synagogue that overlooked Via Grande.
 The museum still keeps precious objects that graced the Synagogue and came to Livorno through trade with Venice, Holland, and North Africa.
 Unfortunately, the oldest and most prestigious pieces have been lost, but some of those that remain show very fine workmanship.